stanford-cs149/biggraphs-ec/README.md

 Please submit your work using Gradescope.

 1. __Please submit your writeup as a PDF in the Gradescope assignment Programming Assignment 5 (Writeup).__
-2. __To submit your code, run `sh create_submission.h` to generate a `tar.gz` file and submit it to Programming Assignment 5 (Code).__ We only look that your `bfs/bfs.cpp` and `bfs/bfs.h` file, so do not change any other file.
+2. __To submit your code, run `sh create_submission.h` to generate a `tar.gz` file and submit it to Programming Assignment 5 (Code).__ We only look that your `bfs/bfs.cpp` and `bfs/bfs.h` file, so do not change any other files.
 Before submitting the source files, make sure that all code is compilable and runnable!
 We should be able to simply make, then execute your programs in the `/bfs`  directories without manual intervention.

 Our grading scripts will rerun the checker code allowing us to verify your score matches what you submitted in your writeup.
 We may also run your code on other datasets to further examine its correctness.